March 24, 2026

 • Headless is 2–3x more expensive to implement and staff than traditional platforms

-• It's only worth the cost if you publish to multiple channels or iterate features very rapidly
+• Worth the cost only if you publish to multiple channels or iterate features very rapidly

-• Headless requires a mature engineering culture: API design, contracts, versioning, testing
+• Requires a mature engineering culture: API design, contracts, versioning, testing

-• The talent tax is real: good frontend and API engineers cost 30–50% more in competitive markets
+• The talent premium is real: 30–50% higher salaries in competitive markets

-• Hybrid commerce (headless frontend + traditional commerce backend) is often smarter than pure headless
+• Hybrid commerce (headless frontend + traditional commerce backend) is often the smarter middle path

-Before you choose headless, run the 6-question checklist above.
-If you answer 4 or fewer yes, stick with a traditional platform and use your budget to optimize UX and performance instead.
+Before you choose headless, run the six-question checklist above.
+If you answer yes to four or fewer, stick with a traditional platform and use your budget to optimise UX and performance instead.

-If you answer 5 or 6 yes, and you have the team and budget, headless can unlock faster iteration and better UX.
-But go in with eyes open about staffing and integration costs.
+If you answer yes to five or six, and you have the team and budget, headless can unlock faster iteration and better commercial outcomes.
+But go in with eyes open on staffing and integration costs.

 Summary